My partner has endometriosis – What does that mean for me?

 How does endometriosis affect your partner?

 Severe abdominal pain and cramping force women to make changes in everyday life.
 They sometimes end up having to cancel plans with friends or other appointments.
 If they have problems sleeping, they might feel tired and weak too, and less able to cope with stress.
 Women who regularly have to stay home from work because of their pain often feel guilty towards their colleagues.
 The pressure at work might increase as well.
-It can be more difficult for them to take care of their children properly too.
+It can be more difficult for them to take care of their children or other loved ones, too.

 As her partner, it's easy to feel a little rejected or dissatisfied, particularly if you don't understand why she doesn't want to have sex.
 Knowing that sex is painful for their partner makes many men feel guilty or uncomfortable.
 For all of these reasons, sexuality can easily become an issue within relationships.

-How can you deal with endometriosis?
+How can you support your partner?

-Women find it helpful if their partner takes them seriously and understands how much the endometriosis affects their life.
-In phases when the symptoms are worse, it is easier for women to cope if they are given support in everyday life.
 If painful sex is a problem, trying out different positions or techniques might improve things.
-These may include extended, relaxed lovemaking sessions that don't necessarily involve sexual intercourse.
+These may include extended, relaxed lovemaking sessions that don't necessarily involve penetration.

 If you feel like you're not coping well with your partner’s endometriosis, or you're no longer able to solve problems together, you can get help from others – for instance, through counseling or a support group.
-You could have counseling or therapy on your own, or together with your partner.
+You could either have counseling or therapy on your own, or together with your partner.

 Denny E, Khan KS.
 Systematic reviews of qualitative evidence: what are the experiences of women with endometriosis?
 J Obstet Gynaecol 2006; 26(6): 501-506.